Table of Contents

 Christmas came early — again.
 In our latest blog, we’re breaking down the marketing behind the holiday season’s impending arrival — and why it feels like it’s starting earlier and earlier.
+For marketers, the real question is less “when do the holidays start?” and more “when should we start our holiday marketing campaigns?”
+Getting the timing right can mean the difference between feeling like part of the magic or adding more noise to an already crowded season.
+We’ve seen a similar tension in other seasonal marketing microtrends, where brands risk overdoing it in the name of relevance.
 But first, let’s rewind, to when Christmas started after Remembrance Day (and felt richer, warmer and more magical for it).

 In the 20th century, the holiday shopping season was epitomized by Christmas movies like Nora Ephron’s cult classics (When Harry Met Sally, You’ve Got Mail) and nostalgic favourites (Home Alone, A Christmas Story).
 Through the soft, warm lens of these films, the holiday season was magical (and capitalistic).
 Large Christmas trees loomed in the background, department store windows were decked with glittering displays, malls were strung with intricate wreaths and lights.
 Presents were stacked high and wrapped in big bows.
 Everyone was in cozy pajamas at home and wore thick coats to trudge through the snow.
 The cold, white Christmas vision was enchanting.